 At the hearing, the Administrative Law Judge (ALJ) has a Vocational Expert testify about the the kinds of jobs are available, and how work-place limitations affect your ability to perform those jobs.

-Basically, the Vocational Expert answers two questions for the judge (phrased as hypotheticals):
+Basically, the Vocational Expert answers two questions:

 - Can you still perform any of the jobs you have done over the last 15 years?